Importance of long-range channel Sr displacements for the narrow emission in Sr[Li$_2$Al$_2$O$_2$N$_2$]:Eu$^{2+}$ phosphor: Results and discussion

-Based on single-crystal X-ray diffraction data, Hoerder \textit{et al.}~\cite{hoerder2019sr} showed that SALON crystallizes in a tetragonal phase (space group $P4_2/m$) with the unit cell-parameter $a=b$ equals 7.959~\si{\angstrom} and $c$ equals 3.184~\si{\angstrom} with 2 formula units per cell and 18 atoms per primitive cell.
-The structure is a variant of the UCr$_4$C$_4$ structure type, well known in the field of phosphor material to provide a highly condensed and rigid framework structure~\cite{zhao2018next,pust2014lial3n4,liao2018learning,fang2020cuboid}, with strontium on the corresponding uranium site, aluminium and lithium on the corresponding chromium site, and nitrogen and oxygen on the corresponding carbide site.
-Two tetrahedra types form a network hosting the strontium cations in one of the resulting channels shown in Fig.~\ref{fig:undoped_crystal_structure_222}.
-The first type, tetrahedra T1, is composed of an aluminium atom coordinated with three nitrogen atoms and one oxygen atom forming a [AlON$_3$]$^{8-}$ unit.
-The second type (tetrahedra T2) is composed of a lithium atom coordinated with one nitrogen atom and three oxygen atoms forming a [LiO$_3$N]$^{8-}$ unit.
-These tetrahedra form a network of vierer rings (i.e. four polyhedra connected to each other forming a ring) arranged in three types of channels of which two are empty (C1 and C2) and the third hosts strontium cations that are located at a center of inversion (C3).
-Strontium atoms are coordinated with four nitrogen atoms and four oxygen atoms which gives a highly symmetrical cube-like coordination.
+The structure is a variant of the UCr$_4$C$_4$ structure type, well known in the field of phosphor materials to provide a highly condensed and rigid framework structure~\cite{zhao2018next,liao2018learning,fang2020cuboid}, with strontium on the corresponding uranium site, aluminium and lithium on the corresponding chromium site, and nitrogen and oxygen on the corresponding carbide site.
+Two tetrahedra types form a network hosting the strontium cations in one of the resulting channels shown in \textbf{Figure~\ref{fig:undoped_crystal_structure_222}}.
+Strontium atoms are coordinated with four nitrogen and four oxygen atoms which gives a highly-symmetrical cube-like coordination.

-The structural parameters of undoped SALON computed within DFT are listed in Table ~\ref{tab:Structural_parameters}.
-We observe a slight overestimation of the structural parameters by about 0.5-0.7~\% which is common of GGA-PBE functionals.
-When a Sr atom is replaced by an Eu atom in the doped configuration, we observe that the Eu-O and Eu-N bond lengths are quite close to the Sr-O and Sr-N bond lengths, which is reasonable since the experimental atomic radii of Eu and Sr in their VIII coordination state are very close; 1.39 and 1.40~\si{\angstrom}, respectively~\cite{shannon1976revised}.
+The structural parameters of undoped SALON computed within DFT are listed in \textbf{Table~\ref{tab:Structural_parameters}}.
+We observe globally a slight overestimation of the structural parameters by about 0.5-0.7~\% which is common of GGA-PBE functionals.
+Since our computation neglects all vibrational and anharmonic effects, while the experimental structure is measured at room-temperature, this error might be underestimated because of zero-point and thermal expansion effects.
+When a Sr atom is replaced by an Eu atom in the doped configuration, with decrease of symmetry to point group $2/m$ ($C_{2h}$), we observe that the Eu-O and Eu-N bond lengths are quite close to the Sr-O and Sr-N bond lengths, which is reasonable since the experimental atomic radii of Eu and Sr in their VIII coordination state are very close; 1.39 and 1.40~\si{\angstrom}, respectively~\cite{shannon1976revised}.
+In contrast, we also observe that the Eu-Sr length is more than 2 $\%$ bigger than the Sr-Sr length in the undoped structure.